 We begin analysis with the public's decision.
 Let $\mu = ( \mu(G), \mu(B), \mu(N) ) \in \Delta(\Theta)$ be the public's belief.
-We denote by $\mu_R$ the public's posterior belief upon observing repression and by $\mu_{NN}$ its posterior belief when the public observes no news.
-Given a belief $\mu$, the public protests if and only if its (posterior) expected payoff from protest exceeds its costs: $r(\mu,\rho):=\mu(G) \beta_G + \mu(B) \beta_B -\rho>0$.
+We denote by $\mu_{RR}$ the public's posterior belief upon observing repression and by $\mu_{NN}$ its posterior belief when the public observes no news.
+Given a belief $\mu$, the public protests if and only if its (posterior) expected payoff from protest exceeds its costs: $\mu(G) \beta_G + \mu(B) \beta_B -\rho\geq 0$.
 It follows that the public protests whenever direct protest costs are below a threshold that depends on the public's belief about the activist.

-\begin{lemma} In any equilibrium, the public protests if and only if $\rho\leq \widetilde\rho(\mu)$, where $\widetilde{\rho}(\mu)=\mu(G)\beta_G+\mu(B)\beta_B$ and $\mu \in \Delta(\Theta)$ is the public's belief. \end{lemma}
+\begin{lemma} In any equilibrium, the public protests if and only if $\rho\leq \widetilde\rho(\mu)$, where $\widetilde{\rho}(\mu):=\mu(G)\beta_G+\mu(B)\beta_B$ and $\mu \in \Delta(\Theta)$ is the public's belief. \end{lemma}

-It is also intuitive that the regime chooses to repress-and-conceal an activist of type $\theta \in \{ G,B \}$ whenever the concealment cost is below some threshold $\widetilde{c}_\theta$.
-Remarkably, \cref{prop1:censorship} shows that these thresholds are the same for good and bad activists in any equilibrium: $\widetilde{c}_G=\widetilde{c}_B=\widetilde{c}$.
-That is, if the regime plans to conceal repression, it represses and conceals both types of activists equally.
+All proofs are in \cref{sec:appendix-proofs}.
+Similarly, the regime chooses to repress-and-conceal an activist whenever the concealment cost is below some threshold $\widetilde{c}_\theta$, for $\theta \in \{ G,B \}$. \cref{prop:equilibrium} shows that these thresholds are the same for good and bad activists in any equilibrium: $\widetilde{c}_G=\widetilde{c}_B=\widetilde{c}$.

-\begin{proposition} Suppose \cref{A1-new} holds.
-Then, there exists a concealment cost threshold $\widetilde{c} \leq \alpha_G$ such that, in every equilibrium, the regime strictly prefers to repress-and-conceal if $c < \widetilde{c}$, and repress-and-reveal or concede otherwise.
-Consequently, when the public does not observe any news (of concession or repression), it believes that the presence of an organized opposition is less likely, but it does not update its beliefs about whether the activist is good or bad: no news is good news for the regime.
-Formally, $\mu_{NN}=(\gamma' q,\gamma' (1-q),1-\gamma')$ where $\gamma' := \frac{H(\widetilde{c})\gamma}{H(\widetilde{c})\gamma + 1-\gamma} < \gamma$. \end{proposition}